Nuitka/Nuitka/README.rst

       garbage outputs, but only for that language).

-   -  On Windows the ``clang-cl`` compiler on Windows can be used if provided by the Visual Studion installer.
+   -  On Windows the ``clang-cl`` compiler on Windows can be used if provided by the Visual Studio installer.

 -  Python: Version 2.6, 2.7 or 3.3, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9